google-deepmind/mujoco/doc/XMLreference.rst

 geometric center of the shape.
 We resolve this discrepancy by pre-processing the mesh in the compiler, so that it is centered around (0,0,0) and its principal axes of inertia are the coordinate axes.
 We also save the translation and rotation offsets needed to achieve such alignment.
-These offsets are then applied to the referencing geom's position and orientation; see also :at:`mesh` attribute of :ref:`geom <geom>` below.
+These offsets are then applied to the referencing geom's position and orientation; see also :at:`mesh` attribute of :ref:`geom <body-geom>` below.
 Fortunately most meshes used in robot models are designed in a coordinate frame centered at the joint.
 This makes the corresponding MJCF model intuitive: we set the body frame at the joint, so that the joint position is (0,0,0) in the body frame, and simply reference the mesh.
 Below is an MJCF model fragment of a forearm, containing all the information needed to put the mesh where one would expect it to be.